openwallet-foundation/owl-akrida/docs/DESIGN.md

 ### startup

 The startup function is to use the subprocess function to startup the agent.js service.
 It also calls the command start function inside of agent.js.

 The function also works with the PortManager, which is responsible for handling which ports each agent.js may use, to obtain a port for that specific User agent.js combo.
+So, for example, if ports 10000-10500 are exposed via the docker-compose.yml file, these 500 ports will be used for each of the users.
+If there’s one worker agent, maximally we can go to 500 workers.
+If there’s three worker agents, maximally we can go to 3*500=1500 workers.

 In some cases, the startup may fail, in which case, an Exception is thrown, and the subprocess is shutdown.
+The various tests will attempt to restart the subprocess, but some states may not be recoverable and restarting Locust may be required.

 ### shutdown